In This Course

 In This Lecture

-In this video, we will go through the writing the first functional test for the large page.
+In the previous video, we learned implementing the functionality of the first test of the page objects in test automation course.
+In this video, we will go through the writing the first functional test for the large page for the course.

 Let’s go ahead and code out two quick tests.
 And then I’ll work through with you on organizing those tests and cleaning up all the page objects so that they are smaller and more readable.
 So I got my ID here let me pull up the web page on the right hand side so that we can look at it while we do some coding.
 So bear with me as I just coded it this out and then I’ll explain everything after.